 Should you ever find yourself having similar issues with medication or an issue with medical equipment, you can do so using the following link if you live in the UK: Yellow Card.

 This will be the first medication I’ve ever made a report for, as the times my antidepressants caused me to have psychotic episodes I felt was unique to me (Taking Antidepressants And Being Forced To Go Cold Turkey), because everything that affected my homeostatic system triggered it, from over-the-counter painkillers to Redbull.

 Before I could fill in the form, I realised there wasn’t a headline that directly applied to what I was trying to report: An interaction between two medications.
 So I emailed them for clarity.
 They replied, stating that ‘Side Effects’ was the correct option to select, as the suspected medications will be assessed with consideration of their effects both in isolation and in combination.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with medication side effects and strange interactions in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below also.
 Until next time,

 Stoschitzky, K., Sakotnik, A., Lercher, P., Zweiker, R., Maier, R., Liebmann, & P., Lindner, W. (1999).
 Influence of beta-blockers on melatonin release.
 European Journal of Clinical Pharmacology, 55, 111–115.
 Retrieved from https://doi.org/10.1007/s002280050604FollowFollow Unwanted Life on WordPress.com